Balotelli scores another late penalty in Milan draw

 "Today, we had four players on the pitch who were born in 1992," he added.

-Luca Rigoni levelled in the 21st minute after being left unmarked to head in but Inter, who had won only one of their last seven league games, quickly re-gained the lead when Andrea Ranocchia headed in from a corner.

-Genoa's point from their 0-0 draw at Parma kept them one point clear of the danger zone in 17th place.

-Milan's match finally went ahead at the Sardinian club's Is Arena after being switched to Turin on safety grounds and then back to Cagliari last week.
+Milan's match finally went ahead at the Sardinian club's Is Arena after being switched to Turin on safety grounds and then back to Cagliari again in the space of 48 hours last week.

 The hosts had the better of the first half and went ahead when Colombia forward Ibarbo headed in from a free kick.